timurb/terraform-plan/README.md

 You might need it for running specs and use together with `ruby_terraform` gem.

 Status: experimental.
+This was a hack day project and coding style is very much suboptimal.

+References to the similar libraries of better quality are welcome.

-Pull requests and bug reports are welcome.
+Pull requests and bug reports are welcome too.

 ### Example